harinisubbiah/Persistence-of-Vision-/README.md

 1. Wire the 7 LEDs to digital pins 2–8 of the Arduino using 220Ω resistors.
 2. Mount the Arduino - LED Setup , batteries, IR Sensor, Bluetooth on a rotating circular hylem Sheet and make it balanced.
 3. Upload the code from  `code.ino` file to your Arduino using the Arduino IDE.
+4. Power the Ariduno and the Sensor and HC-05
+5. Using the Serial Bluetooth Terminal App Send the Word to be Displayed.
-4. Power the motor to start rotation.
+6. Power the motor to start rotation.
-5. Adjust delay timing in the code to improve clarity and stability of the display.
+7. Adjust delay timing in the code to improve clarity and stability of the display.

 ---